mbodm/cdis/README.md

 ### Nice, anything else?

-"_How to switch the input source by using the keyboard?_"
+"_How to switch the display input source by using the keyboard?_"

 A quick personal suggestion (this is how i use the tool):